-All students and staff must wear CDPH-approved face coverings indoors at all times while on campus unless they have a valid medical exemption.
+All students and staff must wear CDPH-approved face coverings indoors at all times while on campus when Monterey County COVID-19 metrics reach "Moderate or above" unless they have a valid medical exemption.
 Students will be reminded to wash/sanitize their hands frequently along with staff members.